Granite Countertops Colors: How to Select the Best for Your Kitchen in 2024

 Black Galaxy Granite

 This variety of dark granite countertops features a wealth of small gold, copper, and white flecks.
 Its name says it all –- the very essence of this in this perfect stone resembles the very stars in our galaxy.
-Black Galaxy Granite belongs to the group of black granite countertops and is one of its most beautiful and most popular representatives.
-Although it looks pitch black from afar, when you get close to it, you are able to see its richness and pure elegance.
+Black Galaxy Granite belongs to the group of black granite countertops and is one of its most beautiful and popular representatives.
+Although it looks pitch black from afar, when you get close to it, you can see its richness and pure elegance.
 Black Galaxy granite countertop is exceptionally durable, very hard-wearing, highly moisture, stain, and heat resistant, and comes at a low maintenance cost.

 Black Pearl Granite

 This variety of black granite kitchen countertops is elegant, sophisticated, and semi-solid.
 From afar, Black Pearl granite may look like an all-black stone.
 However, when you get close to it, you see a plethora of black, gold, silver, brown, gray, and green speckles and shades.
 Its dark, slick, and sophisticated appearance, makes it one of the most popular dark granite countertops.
 Being cost-effective and fairly easy to maintain, Black Pearl granite is a convenient choice for anyone who desires an elegant and impactful solution for a kitchen countertop.